 Church of St. Andrews & St. Paul

-Rosalind Pepall, Writer, collector and former Senior Curator of Decorative Arts at the Montréal Museum of Fine Arts (MMFA)
+Rosalind Pepall, Writer, and former Senior Curator of Decorative Arts at the Montréal Museum of Fine Arts (MMFA)

 Rosalind Pepall will take us through a tour of the Presbyterian Church of St. Andrew & St. Paul completed in 1932 and located next to the Museum of Fine Art.
 The church is filled with stained glass windows from the mid-19th to the mid-20th centuries.
 The most exceptional are two of the earliest ecclesiastical windows commissioned in Canada from the leading stained glass firm of William Morris & Co.
 They were designed by English artist Edward Burne-Jones, who also designed a tapestry in the church for Morris & Co.’s workshop.
 Another series of stained glass ranging from 1900 to 1962 was created by the prestigious Ballantine Co. of Edinburgh.
 A tour of the church will include other treasures in silver and in wrought iron (Paul Beau).